digitalsanity/recalbox-in-docker/README.md

 # recalbox-docker

 Launch recalbox/kodi (rockpro64 and Debian/Ubuntu host currently) via docker from your desktop.
 Xorg will close but your services will continue.
 Shutdown computer from Kodi to return to Recalbox.
 Shutdown computer from Recalbox to return to Xorg.
+Your settings are stored in $HOME/recalbox-share/

 # Steps